-In recent years, digital transformation has brought about significant changes across all sectors, leading to the rapid growth of Fintech, digital payments, high-tech online lending, and automated financial advisory services within the financial and banking industry.
-During the Covid-19 pandemic, the banking sector introduced various innovations to promote comprehensive digital transformation, enabling commercial banks to enhance operational efficiency by reducing information search costs (through the Internet), improving the quality and speed of information collection (via big data analytics), and employing cryptographic techniques to establish reliable governance mechanisms (such as Blockchain).
-These efforts have contributed to improving risk management capabilities, aiming for comprehensive financial stability within the banking system.
-However, technological advancements also present numerous challenges, particularly the rapid development of financial technologies and the potential risks faced by banks.
-Recent studies indicate that the adoption of digital technologies, or the digital transformation process, has influenced the risk-taking behaviors of commercial banks in diverse ways.
+In recent years, digital transformation has resulted in substantial changes across all sectors, including the rapid growth of Fintech, digital payments, high-tech online lending, and automated financial advisory services in the financial and banking industries.^{1,2} During the Covid-19 pandemic, the banking sector introduced a number of innovations to promote comprehensive digital transformation, enabling commercial banks to improve operational efficiency by lowering information search costs (via the Internet), improving the quality and speed of information collection (via big data analytics), and implementing cryptographic techniques to establish reliable governance mechanisms (such as Blockchain).1 These efforts have contributed to improved risk management capabilities, aiming for greater financial stability within the banking system.2 However, technological advancements bring with them various obstacles, particularly the rapid development of financial technologies and the potential risks that banks confront.^{1,3} Recent studies indicate that the adoption of digital technologies, or the digital transformation process, has altered commercial banks' risk-taking behaviors in a variety of ways.

-Digital transformation is understood as the utilization of digital connectivity and technological applications such as artificial intelligence (AI), digital data, and internet connections and networks, resulting in the disruption of the entire social structure in the creation, management, use, and distribution of resources.
-Digital transformation represents a new development model that contributes to enhancing social labor productivity and national competitiveness, thereby generating higher-level services as well as new societal values and demands.
-Humans are not only consumers but also creators of unprecedented products and services, driving the transformation of value systems and socio-economic structures.
-In the financial and banking sector, digital transformation has revolutionized service delivery methods, particularly causing significant changes in payment services (both domestic and cross-border), lending ecosystems, asset management services, and insurance.
-The convenience and rapidity brought about by digital transformation pose a substantial challenge to traditional financial services that have long dominated the market.

-According to modern banking theory, the stability and profitability of banks are influenced by financial market crises or risks, the characteristics of borrowers and depositors, and any entities closely associated with the banks.
-Such crisis situations or uncertainties are referred to as the risk-taking, which reflects the risk tolerance of certain banks during crises.
-The banks' risk-taking depends on their corporate governance strategies, regulatory frameworks, and competitiveness.
+Digital transformation is defined as the utilization of digital connectivity and technological applications such as artificial intelligence (AI), digital data, and internet connections and networks to disrupt the entire social structure in the creation, management, use, and distribution of resources.1 Digital transformation represents a new development paradigm that contributes to enhancing social labor productivity and national competitiveness, resulting in higher-level services and new societal values and needs.
+Humans are not just consumers, but also creators of novel products and services, driving the transformation of value systems and socio-economic structures.1 In the financial and banking sector, digital transformation has revolutionized service delivery techniques, generating significant changes in payment services (both domestic and cross-border), lending ecosystems, asset management services, and insurance.1 The simplicity and rapidity provided by digital transformation represent a significant challenge to traditional financial services, which have long dominated the market.2 any entities closely associated with the banks all have an impact on bank stability and profitability.3 Such crisis scenarios or uncertainties are referred to as risk-taking, which reflects the risk tolerance of certain banks during crises.
+The banks' risk-taking depends on their corporate governance strategies, regulatory frameworks, and competitiveness.4